-You already know that Walnut codeless platform enables you to create customized and interactive demos without coding, but we won’t brag again about our groundbreaking solution.
+You already know that Walnut codeless product demo platform enables you to create customized and interactive demos without coding, but we won’t brag again about our groundbreaking solution.
 That said, using the best demo platform around - damn, couldn’t resist - isn’t enough to nail your demo calls.

 That’s why we created the ULTIMATE product demo checklist just for you:

 An exhaustive list of the tasks you should check to present demos that convert.
 And yes, it’s ultimate, meaning it’s really good.